 Yes, each time our team plays, I ended up being the topic of discussion because it was either I caused the error that led to our defeat or I missed a goal that could have earned us the victory.
 There were times that my mates told me football wasn’t my thing, so I should just save myself the incessant embarrassments by forcing myself on the team.
 Who would have thought that a onetime misfit could ever win the prize of the highest goal scorer in the subsequent inter class football competition?

-Growth mindset is a social learning process that parents can help their kids to develop overtime.
+Just as with everything, you can help your child develop a growth mindset from now through their everyday activities and interaction.
+It is a social learning process that parents can intentionally help their kids to develop overtime.
 With these five tips, you might as well be on your way to raising a child with a growth mindset.

 Remember that a child is 5 times more likely to repeat an action that received positive feedback from his parent.
 However, avoid praising your child for their intelligence or natural ability.
 Doing this makes them think they are born with it and can as well discourage them from additional effort.